- Oops!Something went wrong.Please try again later.

 Cleveland Cavaliers: Evan Mobley, USC

 Height: 7-0 Weight: 215 lbs.
 Year: Freshman Position: F Mobley was named the Pac-12 Player of the Year after averaging 16.4 points, 8.7 rebounds, 2.9 blocks and 2.4 assists in 33 games.
+He helped lead USC to the Elite Eight after finishing with the second-most wins (25) in program history.
 He proved to be dominant in the paint last season and has the potential to be a strong defender at the next level given his length.
 While he can certainly work in the paint, many believe he is among the most versatile prospects in the draft given his overall skill set and ability to score from all over the floor.
-Cleveland will be doing its due diligence during the pre-draft process and will meet with other players projected to go in this range, including Jonathan Kuminga.
-However, the Cavaliers likely can't pass up on adding a versatile defender in Mobley, one that can switch and hold his own on guards.
+Cleveland will be adding a versatile defender, one that can switch and hold his own on guards.

 Toronto Raptors: Jalen Suggs, Gonzaga